pslergy/Pslergy/README.md

-# 📡 Pslergy — Senior Product Engineer, Systems Architect & AI Swarm Architect
+# 📡 Psylergy Swarm — Senior Product Engineer, Systems Architect & AI Swarm Architect

 *"In an era of total surveillance, privacy is not a luxury — it’s a protocol."*